mybigfriendjo/actor-attribute-list/README.md

 If you get confirmation or are unsure, feel free to open an Issue and i will look into it and add the system if and when i can.

-### dnd5e
+### dnd5e - Dungeons & Dragons 5th Edition

-The Values are pretty straightforward and come from the getRollData() function of the dnd5e Actor Object.
+Attributes are taken from actor.getRollData()

-### pf2e
+### pf2e - Pathfinder 2nd Edition

-Values come from the actor.system collection.
+Attributes are taken from the actor.system collection.
 Not all Values can be used as-is.
 Please refer to the [pf2e Style-Guide](https://github.com/foundryvtt/pf2e/wiki/Style-Guide#inline-roll-links) for more information.

+### swade - Savage Worlds Adventure Edition

+Attributes are taken from actor.getRollData()

+## Systems without Editor Enrichment

+The following Systems have been added but they do not have the necessary Editor Enrichment to use Attributes in Descriptions.

+### ose - Old School Essentials

+Attributes are taken from actor.getRollData()

+### wwn - Worlds Without Number

+The system is based on Old School Essentials.
+Attributes are taken from actor.getRollData()